a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

 No, of course not!
 No human being is ‘higher’ than another.
 We cannot hierarchically rank people!
-Every person has equal dignity reflected in the intrinsic value of simply being human.
-However, there are conflations/reductions at play in any consideration of human value.
+Every person has equal dignity reflected in their intrinsic value, that of simply being human.
+However, there are conflations/reductions at play in any present consideration of human value.

-So, how does equal intrinsic value square with all the talk on this blog site concerning a developmental stage model that sounds like it may try to rank people on a hierarchical scale?
+So, how does equal intrinsic value square with all the talk on this blog site concerning values systems that sounds like it may try to hierarchically rank people?

-First, one reduction that occurs in consideration of the Spiral Dynamics developmental hierarchy is conflating the person with the various constellations of values operating in the person.
-These values sets do align in a vertical relationship and are variously activated and regulated by feedback loops in any particular individual (or society) as a function of life conditions.
-So, levels?
+First, one reduction that occurs in consideration of the Gravesian values system is conflating the person with the various constellations of values operating in the person.
+These values sets are in systemic (non-stadial) relationship.
+They are variously activated and regulated by feedback loops in any particular individual (or society) in relation to Life Conditions.

 It’s very easy to take a wrong turn here because our culture is saturated with naïve Orange [ER] ambition values (e.g., stadial theory and eugenics).
-If we take this naïve Orange (prosperity gospel) perspective as the proper take on human values, then we vector our view on human worth through our merit values and our estimation of human worth is seen through an elitist (privileged) lens.
+If we take this naïve Orange (‘only money matters,’ prosperity gospel) perspective as the proper take on human values, then we vector our view on human worth through our ambition values and our estimation of human worth is seen through an elitist (privileged) lens.
 Seinfeld plays with this a bit in this 30 second clip:

-Naïve Orange [ER] merit values conflate instrumental value with intrinsic value and assigns worth hierarchically based on its estimation of merit (privilege, often judged on the basis of education or material achievements).
+Naïve Orange [ER] ambition values conflate instrumental value with intrinsic value and assigns worth hierarchically based on its estimation of merit (privilege, often judged on the basis of education or material/financial achievements).
 This is one shadow mechanism the wealthy use to justify greed.
 A naïve Orange estimation of human worth is elitist.
-The expression, ‘the higher the fewer’ is true in a way, but partial.
-A distorted view of human value that most often equates money and wealth with human worth.
+The expression, ‘the higher the fewer’ is true in a way, but partial—a distorted view of human value that most often equates money and wealth with human worth.
 Poverty is then seen as evidentiary proof of a personal deficiency or disqualification.
 This plainly expresses an Orange values constellation shadow.
-Conversely, healthy Orange [ER] values understand that everyone has equal dignity and value based on the intrinsic value accorded all persons simply by virtue of being human—often based on the Blue virtue of being created in the image of the Creator.
+Conversely, healthy Orange [ER] values understand that everyone has equal dignity and value based on the intrinsic value accorded all persons simply by virtue of being human—often based on the Blue virtue of being created in the image of a Creator.

 Instrumental worth is very contextual

 So, of course, we can’t rank people.
-However we can hierarchically rank the thoughts, values, and behaviors that people express.
-People aren’t reducible to a color designation.
-Spiral Dynamics’ color designations (created from Clare Graves’ research) refer directly to values sets that people express and express as amalgams or admixtures.
+However we can differentiate the thoughts, values, and behaviors that people express.
+People aren’t reducible to a color designation, Spiral Dynamics’ color designations (created from Clare Graves’ research) refer directly to values sets that people express and express as amalgams or admixtures.

-What makes a particular constellation of values (that corresponds to a distinct level or stage of development) higher or “highest?”
+What could make a particular constellation of values (that corresponds to distinct algorithms) “higher?”
 If we say, “On the basis of utility,” then in relation to what?
 Wolfhart Pannenberg wondered how humans are doing in relation to history, and how we can know.
 He argued we can only know in relation to history’s end point, only when we finally know how the story comes out.
 Same problem for our values gradation question.
-So, on what authority do we ground any kind of claim on a hierarchy of human values?
+So, on what authority do we ground any kind of claim on an ascendency of human values?
 We do so on perennial authority that is a function, or outworking of our (Blue) relationship with our Creator.

 téleios (an adjective, derived from 5056 /télos, “consummated goal”) – mature (consummated) from going through the necessary stages to reach the end–goal, i.e. developed into a consummating completion by fulfilling the necessary process (spiritual journey).

 Pierre Teilhard de Chardin was a French idealist philosopher and Jesuit priest who had also trained in the sciences as a paleontologist and geologist.
 As a theologian he considered evolution to be directional with a particular aim [teleios], namely: Unity—note, on a Process view we are eternally co-creating that unity/disunity.
 We see the unity intrinsic to the majesty of the cosmos, and we see the disunity that humans create.
 Our aim has been revealed and is self-evident: to find alignment and harmony with the unity of the cosmos.

-With cosmic unity as the evolutionary endpoint we can easily integrate an axiom.
-‘Higher’ (moving towards that evolutionary endpoint) in terms of any stage of values development—and its corresponding thoughts, commitments, and behaviors (think Operating System [OS])— always means more complexity, more compassion, and greater inclusion over preceding levels.
+With (the always/already) cosmic unity as the evolutionary endpoint we can easily integrate an axiom.
+Advancing towards that evolutionary realization in terms of any constellation of values—and its corresponding algorithm generator (think Operating System [OS]) — always means more compassion, and greater inclusion

-Transcend and include is the philosophical principle grounded in the ever increasing complexity found in the scientific evidence of biological evolution.
-Increasing love, compassion, and inclusion (i.e., deepening saturation of humanness) is the theological principle grounded in the contemplative evidence of spiritual evolution.
+Transcend and include is the philosophical principle grounded in the increasing complexity found in the scientific evidence of biological evolution.
+Increasing love, compassion, and inclusion (i.e., deepening saturation of humanness) is the theological principle grounded in the contemplative evidence of spiritual attunement.

-Love transforms us to ever more compassion and inclusivity as our values ascend through the levels of development.
-So, as Teilhard describes, humanity is on an evolutionary journey with G-d that ultimately leads to unity (Col 3.11)—always/already to G-d, emerging for us.
+Love transforms us to deeper expressions of compassion and inclusivity and our values become saturated with humanness.
+So, as Teilhard imagines, humanity is on an evolutionary journey with G-d that ultimately leads to unity (Col 3.11)—always/already to G-d, emerging for us.

 So, it’s all good then?

 Ultimately, yes, of course.
-However, in the near term we still have a few things to talk about.
+However, in the near term we still have a few things to talk about—recall, co-creation.
 Like how Love gets lost in translation sometimes.

 In an earlier installment of this series, “Empathy Window Opens,” I wrote:

-Jesus’ message challenged and transcended the ethnocentric nationalism of the Jewish people that he taught. (again, cf. Paul’s teachings – especially Galatians 3.28 and Colossians 3.11; and, too, Acts 1.8, 22.21; and many others)
+Jesus’ message challenged with Love the ethnocentric nationalism of the Jewish people that he taught. (again, cf. Paul’s teachings – especially Galatians 3.28 and Colossians 3.11; and, too, Acts 1.8, 22.21; and many others)

 Arguably, if anyone ever had Love going on it was Jesus.
 Obviously, inclusive Love (Gal.
 3.28; Col 3.11) was, and remains, very threatening to those who would prefer to retain exclusive privilege of some kind, and at any cost.

-So, what are these levels or stages of human values development that Clare Graves discovered in his research?
-A brief description of developmental stages in Spiral Dynamics [SD] terms:
+So, what are these cloudy constellations of emergent human values that Clare Graves saw in his research?
+A brief description of values constellations in Gravesian terms: